-A few city-maintained trails exist in Manzanita, complimented by several citizen-maintained trails.
+A few city-maintained trails exist in Manzanita, complemented by several citizenmaintained trails.
 The majority of these are in the public right-of-way (ROW) where it has been too steep to develop streets and sidewalks.
 Some informal trails exist on private land.

-The Oregon Coast Trail (OCT), a trail of statewide significance, passes near but not through the city.
-Other trail systems outside of the city include those at Nehalem Bay State Park and at Elk Meadows, which is owned by the Lower Nehalem Community Trust.
+The primary route of the Oregon Coast Trail (OCT), a trail of statewide significance, passes near but not through the city (https://stateparks.oregon.gov/ckFiles/files/OCT-Map-2.pdf).
+Other trail systems outside of the city include those at Nehalem Bay State